cambridge-cares/TheWorldAvatar/Agents/HistoricalPirmasensStationAgent/README.md

 - One [property file for the agent](#agent-properties) itself pointing to the mapping configuration.
 - One [property file for the time-series client](#time-series-client-properties) defining how to access the database and SPARQL endpoint.
 - One [property file for the csv file connector](#csv-connector-properties) defining the number of keys for the csv file.
 - One csv file with the name "data.csv" placed under the `config` folder.
-An example csv file "testData.csv" can be found in the `testData` folder.
+An example csv file "testData.csv" can be found in the `testData` folder at HistoricalPirmasensStationAgent\testData\testData.csv.

 #### Agent properties
 The agent property file only needs to contain a single line: